cardano-scaling/hydra/docs/monthly/2022-11-monthly.md

 ## Team & open source

-Some notable developments this month has been:
+Some notable developments this month have been:

 - **Renamed the repository:** from **hydra-poc** to [**hydra**](https://github.com/input-output-hk/hydra)!
 This was revealed in the summit presentation (see below) and should indicate that the project is not only a Proof of Concept (POC) anymore, but has become more - as also demonstrated by the various early adopters and demos lately. :dragon_face: